Economics and Management BSc

 - This programme results in selective exemption from some professional accountancy exams after you graduate.
 Not only is this a fast-track way to professional qualifications after you graduate, but it is also a symbol of the quality of the courses offered at Brunel.

-- We have good links within the business.
-This means:
+- We have good links with organisations which means:-

 - High-quality work placements